-Darla Moore joined the Company as an independent director in June 2018, bringing with her a wealth of experience and expertise.
+Darla Moore has served as a director of the Company since June 2018, bringing with her a wealth of experience and expertise.
 Ms. Moore is a highly accomplished businesswoman and philanthropist who has made significant contributions to the business world and society at large throughout her career.